dexie/dexie-website-old/cloud/quickstart.md

 4. See it **sync** between mobile and desktop
 5. Go through **the code** to learn the details.

-This app is an educational PWA with focus on clean, minimalistic and correct code. _For a more fun app, have a look at [Dexie Cloud Starter](https://github.com/dexie/dexie-cloud-starter)._
+This app is an educational PWA with focus on clean, minimalistic and correct code.

-_The original app is also deployed on [https://dexie.github.io/Dexie.js/dexie-cloud-todo-app/](https://dexie.github.io/Dexie.js/dexie-cloud-todo-app/)._

 ## Prerequisits